paulhayes/compliant-stepper-using-load-cell/README.md

 This code utlised the teensy's fast ADC differencial comparator across the wheatstone bridge of the loadcell.

+The Teensy is able to read the load cell extremely quickly, depending on settings I was getting between 1khz-100khz.
+Admitidly only with 16bit precision, but this is more than enough for detecting force being applied to it.
+I've opted for very high averaging as the values are extremely noisy.

 ### Filtering

 I've tried using both a first order ( low pass ) filter, which worked well.
 I switched to a Kalman filter, and it has marginally better results, increasing responce times while filtering slightly better.
 However the benefits are minor.

 ## Why didn't you use the teensy's Programable Gain Amplifier?